proton1030/NosyAspiration/README.md

 # NosyAspiration
-An audio plugin sings with an audio input's pitch
+An audio effect plugin sings with an audio input's pitch.

+### Functionality

+A syllable pronunciation macro editor interface which allows user to form their own words/sentences and accepts MIDI input controlling in real-time.

+A pitch tracker that can analyze monophonic audio input and map the extracted pitch to articulatory synthesis.

 ### The speech sythnesis